Tony Baldwin

 Tony Baldwin (born March 20, 1973) is an American softball coach and currently the head coach for the Georgia Bulldogs softball team.

 Early life and education

-Tony Baldwin was born on March 20, 1973 in Bloomington, Indiana.
+Tony Baldwin was born on March 20, 1973, in Bloomington, Indiana.
 Baldwin later chose to attend Butler University.
 While at Butler, Baldwin was a team captain for the Bulldogs and earned All-MCC honors.

 Coaching career

 Decatur Blues

 After a stint as an assistant coach for Butler, Baldwin served as head coach for the Decatur Blues, a member of the Central Illinois Collegiate League.

 Georgia Bulldogs

 After his tenure as Decatur Blues head coach, and other stints at Michigan State, Georgia, and North Carolina, Baldwin became the head coach for the Georgia Bulldogs.
-He replaces Lu Harris-Champer, whom he has coached under for years.
+He replaced Lu Harris-Champer, whom he coached under for years.

 Head coaching record

 Personal life

-Baldwin is married to his wife Suzanne, and have four children: Ella, Abby, Brady, and Katie.
+Baldwin is married to his wife, Suzanne, and has four children: Ella, Abby, Brady, and Katie.